Political bias: Gatekeeping bias

+Partisan bias

-Partisan bias: Exists in the media when reporters serve and create the leaning of a particular political party.
+A partisan bias exists in the media when reporters serve and create the leaning of a particular political party.
 When journalists intentionally or unintentionally show material in a way that prioritizes one political ideology or party over another, they are engaging in bias and affecting the public's perception of political events and individuals.
 Story selection, framing, tone, and the frequency of criticism or support of specific parties or people are all examples of partisan bias.

 Fox News, for example, has a history of favoring Republican opinions while disparaging Democratic leaders, especially during election seasons.
 Furthermore, significant partisan bias in reporting was discovered by empirical research that examined over 800,000 news stories from major U.S. broadcasters.
 Other networks, such as ABC, CBS, and NBC, were shown to have a slight liberal bias, however, their slant varied according to the political administration in power, whereas Fox News showed a strong conservative bias.

-According to a Gallup study, 62% of Americans think the media favors one political party, with Republicans majority stating that the media favors Democrats.
-This divide is reflected in the public's opinion.
+According to a Gallup study in 2017, 62% of Americans thought that media favored one political party, with Republican majority stating that the media favors Democrats.
+This divide was reflected in the public's opinion.